 What You Should Know About This Degree

 An undergraduate business program will take four years, with the first two usually encompassing a liberal arts education that includes History, English, Social Sciences, and Mathematics before narrowing focus in the last two years to immersion in business classes.
-A Master’s in Business Education is an advanced degree that typically takes two years to complete if pursued full time but is available on a part-time basis so that candidates can attend school while maintaining a full-time job.
-These programs are available in-person, online, and as hybrid combinations, and offer options for study that include Accounting, Finance, Marketing, Information Systems, Management, International Business, Supply Chain Management, Operations Management, Business Analytics, and more.
+A Master’s in Business Education is an advanced degree that typically takes two years to complete if pursued full-time, but it is also available on a part-time basis so that candidates can attend school while maintaining a full-time job.
+These programs are available in-person, online, and as hybrid combinations.
+They offer options for study that include Accounting, Finance, Marketing, Information Systems, Management, International Business, Supply Chain Management, Operations Management, Business Analytics, and more.

 Students who graduate from top-ranked business programs have the ability to step directly into highly competitive positions that offer generous compensation.
 According to a report from the University of Michigan’s Ross School of Business, the average starting salary for their undergraduates is $63,219, and graduates of full-time MBA programs have average starting salaries of $87,683.88.

 Beyond the financial value of a business degree, graduating with a business degree has the additional value of providing knowledge and leadership skills that can be applied to non-business endeavors.
-Many MBA graduates move forward into positions in politics, in public service, in education, science, the arts and beyond.
+Many MBA graduates move forward into positions in politics, public service, education, science, the arts, and beyond.